CUNY Career Services Data Bites

 News & Events

-The New York City Police Department’s Career Enhancement Division/Recruitment Section are continuously recruiting candidates for two Civil Service tiles through the Department of Citywide Administrative Services (DCAS).
+The New York City Police Department’s Career Enhancement Division/Recruitment Section are continuously recruiting candidates for two Civil Service titles through the Department of Citywide Administrative Services (DCAS).
 The titles are School Safety Agent and Traffic Enforcement Agent.
 Link to Civil Service Exams.

 Career Opportunities in the New York State Unified Court System: